MultiverseLearningProducts/swe/src/bootcamp/wk3/day5.md

 Today is about consolidating everything you have learnt this week.

-You will extend your restaurant app to create a review ratings service.
+You will extend your restaurant app to create a review ratings service and implement server-side validation.

 If you complete this, you can then add further functionality to allow menus and menu items to be created, read, updated and deleted.